Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

 \subsection{Classical results on splines}

-Traditional splines are defined as piecewise polynomials on a particular form of geometric decomposition of a space (triangulation, polyhedral, etc.), usually restricted to degree at most $d$ and differentiability at least $r$.
+The remainder of this article deals with classical splines.
+Classical splines are defined as piecewise polynomials on a particular form of geometric decomposition of a space (triangulation, polyhedral, etc.), usually restricted to degree at most $d$ and differentiability at least $r$.
 For our purposes, it is sufficient to take $\Delta$ to be a finite $n$-dimensional simplicial complex embedded in $\R^n$ with set of $n$-dimensional simplices $\{\sigma_v\}$.
-We view $\Delta$ as both a set of simplices and as a subset of $\R^n$, depending on context. \begin{definition} Let $r$ and $d$ be nonnegative integers.
+We view $\Delta$ as both an abstract set of simplices and as a subset of $\R^n$, depending on context. \begin{definition} Let $r$ and $d$ be nonnegative integers.
 The \emph{space of splines} $S^r_d(\Delta)$ is the $\mathbb{R}$-vector space defined by the property that $F \in S^r_d(\Delta)$ if and only if $F\colon \Delta \rightarrow \R$ is a function that \begin{itemize} \item has degree at most $d$ in the sense that each restriction $F|_{\sigma_v}$ is a polynomial of degree at most $d$, and \item is continuously differentiable of order $r$ as a function defined on a subspace of $\R^n$, namely $F$ is in $\mathcal{C}^r$. \end{itemize} \end{definition}

-The splines we consider elsewhere in this paper are a dualization of the classical formulation in Definition~\ref{definition: classical splines}, as follows.
+The splines we consider elsewhere in this paper are a dualization of the classical splines defined in Definition~\ref{definition: classical splines}, as follows.

 \begin{definition} Suppose $\Delta$ is an $n$-dimensional simplicial complex with $n$-simplices $\{\sigma_v\}$.